 I use tapioca starch/flour in all of my baked goods (you could sub arrowroot or potato starches/flours equally in any recipe where I call for tapioca starch/flour) as it functions as an excellent binding agent.
 When we aren’t using gluten-containing grains we lose some of the elasticity and binding found inherently in those grains so subbing in a starch of some kind helps us emulate that structure more effectively.

 Almond flour is a new favourite of mine in the last year or so ever since I found it in bulk at Costco.
-It gives a great texture and structure to baked goods, but again it is missing the element that helps it bind in the same was a gluten-grains.
+It gives a great texture and structure to baked goods, but again it is missing the element that helps it bind in the same way as gluten-containing grains.
 This is when I add a starch (tapioca, arrowroot, or potato) to help with the structure.
 The ratio is quite a bit different than with coconut flour because it isn’t nearly so drying.
 In this instance I will do about 3/4 cups almond flour and 1/4 cup tapioca (or other starch) per cup of regular flour.

 Alright, I’ll be writing up a post in more detail on some other gluten-free flours soon, but this is a little primer on grain-free baking to get you started.
 Enjoy!